 5. Grand Mound Historic Site

-It’s thought to have been constructed around 200 B.C. by the Laurel, an indigenous people about whom little is known.
+It’s located along the Rainy River on the Canadian Border and is thought to have been constructed around 200 B.C. by the Laurel, an indigenous people about whom little is known.

 It’s A National Historic Landmark

 Grand Mound Historic Site is one of 25 National Historic Landmarks in Minnesota.

 The largest of the five mounds is 25 feet high and 140 feet long.
 It is:

 - Minnesota’s largest Native American earthwork

 - the largest surviving “prehistoric” structure in the Upper Midwest